mapping-elections/site/_maps/meae.congressional.congress13.ny.county.md

 <!--/html_preserve-->
 :::

-New York elected nineteen Federalists and seven Democratic-Republicans to the Thirteenth Congress.
+New York elected nineteen Federalists and eight Democratic-Republicans to the Thirteenth Congress.

 New York used a district system for electing members to Congress.
 Districts 1, 2, 12, 15, 20, and 21 elected two representatives each.
 New
-York was apportioned nine more seats in the House of Representatives.
+York was apportioned ten more seats in the House of Representatives.

 In 1813, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress15.special.1813)
-was held in which Isaac Williams, Jr. was elected to replace John M.
-Bowers, who had died.
+was held in which Isaac Williams, Jr. was elected to replace William Dowse, who had died.

 In 1813, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress2.special.1813)